julienvolle/EmailStack-MJML3/README.md

 ### Production

-> To build the HTML files, to set absolute path of the images and to put the content of build folder on the FTP:
+> To build the HTML files, to set absolute path of the images and to put the content of `./dist/` on the FTP:

     npm run prod